Jimdo standout features | |

 What are the disadvantages of using Jimdo?

-How I Rated Jimdo
+How We Reviewed Jimdo

 At Digital.com, we know how important it is to test products thoroughly and compare how they measure against the industry leaders.
 I spent hours familiarizing myself with Jimdo’s dashboard, setup process, website builder, and all of its features.
 While my definition of “easy to use” may differ, I approached this as though I was new to website builders and compared it to my experience with some of the top site builders we’ve also reviewed.